 \section{Convergence Analysis}

 In this section, we present the main results of this paper.
-Based on Assumptions~\ref{asmp:approx} and~\ref{asmp:smooth}, we show that nonlinear AMLI-cycle MG is uniformly convergent without the requirement that $n$, the number of iterations of the nonlinear PCG method, be sufficiently large.
-Furthermore, without these assumptions, we can also compare nonlinear AMLI-cycle MG with V-cycle MG, and show that the nonlinear AMLI-cycle MG is always better or not worse than the respective V-cycle MG.
+First, we compare the nonlinear AMLI-cycle MG method with the V-cycle MG method and thereby show that the nonlinear AMLI-cycle MG is always better or not worse than the respective V-cycle MG.
+Furthermore, based on Assumptions~\ref{asmp:approx} and~\ref{asmp:smooth}, we show that the nonlinear AMLI-cycle MG method is uniformly convergent without the requirement that $n$, the number of iterations of the nonlinear PCG method, be sufficiently large.

 The following two representations are useful in our analysis.
-First, we have a result for the nonsymmetric nonlinear operator~$\hat{B}_k^{ns}[\cdot]$ defined in Algorithm~\ref{alg:ns-AMLI}. \begin{lemma} For all $v \in V_k$
+First, we have a result for the nonsymmetric nonlinear operator~$\hat{B}_k^{ns}[\cdot]$ defined in Algorithm~\ref{alg:ns-AMLI}. \begin{lemma} For all $v \in V_k$,

 and